-- · 3M Company
+- 3M Company

 - · Caterpillar Inc.

 - · Cummins Inc.

 - Deere & Company

 - · Dover Corporation

 - Eaton Corporation plc

 - Emerson Electric Co.

 - Flowserve Corporation

-- Fortive Corporation
+- · Fortive Corporation

 - Honeywell International Inc.

 - Illinois Tool Works Inc.

 - Ingersoll Rand Inc.

-- ITT Inc.
+- · ITT Inc.

 - Johnson Controls International plc

-- · Moog Inc.
+- Moog Inc.

 - RTX Corporation

 - · Rockwell Automation, Inc.

-- Textron Inc.
+- · Textron Inc.

-- · Trane Technologies plc
+- Trane Technologies plc

-Mercer also provided other compensation consulting services to the Committee during fiscal year 2024, including:
+Mercer also provided other compensation consulting services to the Committee during fiscal year 2025, including:

-- preparing for and participating in the Committee's meetings and conference calls, including advance and subsequent meetings with the chair of the Committee and senior management; - conducting a pay-for-performance review to evaluate the level of alignment between our executive compensation program and performance levels relative to our Peer Group companies; - preparing and providing to the Committee a comprehensive review of compensation provided to our non-management Directors; - · assessing our cash flow margin performance versus peers over a one, three and five-year period; - working with management to conduct the annual compensation risk review; and - periodically assisting management on other select executive compensation topics.
+- preparing for and participating in the Committee's meetings and conference calls, including advance and subsequent meetings with the chair of the Committee and senior management; - gathering and analyzing market compensation data for review of our executive compensation program relative to a combination of proxy and survey data; - conducting a pay-for-performance review to evaluate the level of alignment between our executive compensation program and performance levels relative to our Peer Group companies; - preparing and providing to the Committee a comprehensive review of compensation provided to our non-management Directors; - assessing our cash flow margin performance versus peers over a one, three and five-year period; - · working with management to conduct the annual compensation risk review; and - periodically assisting management on other select executive compensation topics.

-In fiscal year 2024, we paid \$255,500 in fees, administrative charges, out-of-pocket expenses and other costs to Mercer for executive officer and Director compensation consulting services provided to the Committee.
+In fiscal year 2025, we paid \$269,492 in fees, administrative charges, out-of-pocket expenses and other costs to Mercer for executive officer and Director compensation consulting services provided to the Committee.

 We also directly engage Marsh & McLennan Companies, Inc. and its affiliates (including Mercer) in the ordinary course of business, without the approval of our Board of Directors or the Committee, to provide services in areas other than executive officer and Director compensation.
-In fiscal year 2024, these additional services included:
+In fiscal year 2025, these additional services included services as an insurance broker and providing benchmarking surveys for information on compensation and benefits for our team members generally.